City Connect: No City Connect uniform

+Summary table

+This is a summary list of the teams that have worn City Connect uniforms, including their reveal dates, on-field debut dates, most recent use, total number of appearances, total appearances for the current season, and usage patterns during the 2025 MLB season.

 Reaction

 Boston.com conducted a poll of its readers in April 2021 and found a polarized reaction to the Red Sox's yellow and blue City Connect jerseys.
 About 49% of respondents said that they loved the new uniforms, about 36% said that they hated them, and about 9% chose the "I'm speechless" option.
 After the Red Sox wore the City Connect uniforms for four consecutive games in September 2021, winning all four, manager Alex Cora said that the team would continue to wear them for as long as they kept winning.
 "I'm sorry, but if we continue winning, we've got to stay with them," Xander Bogaerts told NESN.

-A columnist for the San Francisco Examiner wrote in May 2022 that the Giants had a record of 12 wins and 2 losses in their City Connect jerseys.
+A columnist for the San Francisco Examiner wrote in May 2022 that the Giants had a record of 12–2 in their City Connect jerseys.
 Although some fans derided their design as looking like an orange Creamsicle, fans eventually warmed to the jersey, increasingly wearing them to games on Tuesday nights, when the team typically wears their City Connect uniforms.

 Of the first 11 City Connect designs, USA Todays For the Win blog ranked the White Sox's uniform design as the best and the Giants' design as the worst.
 In a July 2022 review ranking the first 14 uniform designs, ESPN's Joon Lee described the City Connect program as the league's boldest alternative jersey designs since the Turn Ahead the Clock promotions of the late 1990s.
 Lee rated the Rockies' City Connect uniforms as the best, and the Dodgers as the worst.

 The Padres' City Connect uniforms generated $240,000 in revenue at the team's official store on July 1, 2022, their first day of sale.
-The last time the team had introduced a new alternative uniform, in 2020, the team store sold $73,000 worth of merchandise on launch day.
+The last time the team introduced a new uniform, in 2020, the team store sold $73,000 worth of merchandise on launch day.